Skip to navigation Skip to content

 When a ESAt/JCA report is accepted the system creates a DOA DOC with the ESAt/JCA Outcome.

-The ESAt/JCA assessments is valid for 2 years and the DOA DOC should remain open for this period, except where:
+The ESAt/JCA assessment is current for 2 years and the DOA DOC should remain open for this period, except where:

 • a customer has a subsequent ESAt/JCA in the 2 year period, or